Supporting Their Service

 “Recognizing student veterans at baseball games does so much for our community,” Lovelace said.
 “To be able to see that people who have decided to serve our country, put on hold their academic aspirations, and are here amongst us, to highlight them, is a great way for our community to know that these veterans are in our student population.”

 He added that the financial relief and the recognition ceremonies work in tandem to ensure that UVA is welcoming to veterans.
 “It goes to this broader sense of ‘we want you here,’” he said.
 “We want student veterans to be part of our community, we’re willing to support them, and we see value in them.
 We’re going to do things to make sure you have the best experience possible here.
 I don’t think we can underestimate that impact.”

 Despite a busy schedule this spring, De Oliveira tried to make as many home baseball games as possible.
 He wanted to support the veterans for whom, as chapter president, he feels some measure of responsibility.
 “I think the added value of the baseball recognition ceremony is the intrinsic support of the community,” he said.
 “It also helps to legitimize the veteran population here and does a great job at recognizing some of their sacrifices.
 It’s like having an arm wrapped around the shoulders of veterans by the rest of the community.”

-For more information about supporting gap funding for student veterans, contact:
+For more information about supporting the Veterans Assistance Program for student veterans, contact: